 Hold a meaningful amount of gold for protection (with upside potential).

 You can shop the range of gold and silver available to buy here.

 (Just how much gold should you own?
 See: What Percentage of Gold and Silver Should Be in My Portfolio?)

 Then speculate with a small portion of your other investable assets on cryptocurrencies.

 Bitcoin is into overbought territory right now.
 It could go a bit higher yet, but then a decent pullback could be in order.
 Perhaps a short sharp one down to as low as $12,000?

 So right now could be a good time to set yourself up and be ready to buy some crypto assets.

 To learn more about our preferred way to invest in cryptocurrencies see:

-How to Invest in Bitcoin & Cryptocurrencies (it’s not only simpler and easier but cheaper too.
+How to Invest in Bitcoin & Cryptocurrencies (Our preferred method is not only simpler and easier but cheaper too.
 With much lower fees than you’ll find on many cryptocurrency exchanges).

 Editors Note: This post was first published 11 June 2019.
 Last updated 17 November 2020.